JasperHG90/MOOCs/README.md

 4. They allow for a trial-and-error approaches.

 You can find more information on vagrant boxes in the [/vagrant_box_MOOCs](https://github.com/JasperHG90/MOOCs/tree/master/workflow/Vagrant_box_MOOCs) folder.

-## Using these scripts

-The scripts in this repository are 'semi-cleaned'. i.e. I've written them primarily for my own convenience, but they should be adaptable to your own data.
-Any feedback is hugely appreciated.
-These scripts focus mainly on data pre-processing, quering and data infrastructure.
-They do not (yet) cover modeling.

-It is entirely possible (and, well, likely) that my approaches are not the 'most effective'.
-I focus on getting the job done.
-These scripts are meant as a 'getting started'-guide for those who have not yet set up a data infrastructure to work with the MOOC data.

-The scripts are organized along the lines of the data dumps provided by Coursera.
-That is to say that each folder corresponds to a specific dataset, and each script within those folders pertains especially to those data.
-"General" helper functions are provided in the 'general_and_workflow'-folder.
-For a more specific overview of the folders, please see the section 'Folder structure' below.

 ## Folder structure